AdobeDocs/experience-manager-desktop-app.en/help/introduction.md

 ---
-title: Introduction to AEM Desktop App
+title: Introduction to AEM desktop app
-seo-title: Adobe Experience Manager Desktop App Overview
+seo-title: Adobe Experience Manager desktop app Overview
-description: Know how AEM Desktop App can optimize the workflow of creative users when using enterprise assets directly from their desktop.
+description: Know how AEM desktop app can optimize the workflow of creative users when using enterprise assets directly from their desktop.
-seo-description: Know how AEM Desktop App can optimize the workflow of creative users when using enterprise assets directly from their desktop.
+seo-description: Know how AEM desktop app can optimize the workflow of creative users when using enterprise assets directly from their desktop.
 contentOwner: asgupta
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS